ndlugaszek/slide-form-app/SlideFormApp/SlideFormAppBE/README.md

 ### dotnet run

-Runs the server at https://localhost:5001 or http://localhost:5000
+Runs the server at http://localhost:5000